dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

 processes, solely to resolve this one question.
 Do I know her?

-Instantly, my subconscious has accessed the voice prints of everyone I know or ever passed by. (every x,y,z) I would not realize it until years later, but in that brief instant, some part of my mind processed and comprehended a record of every single person's voice I'd ever heard.
+Instantly, my subconscious has accessed the voice prints of everyone I know or ever passed by.
+I would not realize it until years later, but in that brief instant, some part of my mind processed and comprehended a record of every single person's voice I'd ever heard.
 Why?
 Why was her voice so different?
 What could provoke such a surge of introspection?

 And completely missed by my consciousness, my observer.
 If I'd seen this girl, even for a second, that self-saboteur would deploy a mental